kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 ## TLDR

-This GEP documents the implementation of a route type that uses the Server Name Indication attribute (aka SNI) of a TLS handshake to make the routing decision.
+This GEP documents the implementation of a route type that uses the Server Name Indication attribute (aka SNI) of a TLS handshake to chose the route destination.

 While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the